Artist: Karolina Brzuzan

 22 Jan 2017

-'Hunger is/isn’t an object' analysed famines and starvation periods which have occurred across the globe; the project looked at what people eat in such conditions, and through the artistic development of actual dishes it sought to evoke consideration of the plight, horror and indignity of famine.
+'Hunger is/isn’t an object' analysed famines and starvation periods that have occurred across the globe; the project looked at what people eat in such conditions, and through the artistic development of actual dishes it sought to evoke consideration of the plight, horror and indignity of famine.
 The event at the Aspinwall House took the form of an artistically informed and purposively message-laden buffet.

 'Hunger is/isn’t an object' thus reflected on the in/edibility of food and the absence or presence of sustenance and nutrition.
 During her performance, Karolina conveyed the many societies and stages in history wherein malnutrition was used as a method to suppress the citizen populace.